-2
+Figure 3 – Code for expression of interest submitted by an EO

-2.3.3.1 State-chart diagram
+2.3.3.1 State-chart diagram - requests to participate sent by interested parties

-Figure 3 - State-chart diagram for a ‘submission’ object
+Figure 4 - State-chart diagram for a ‘submission’ object

 2.3.4 Qualifications

-In order to reflect their qualification conclusions or a result of automated eligibility checks (where applicable), CAs can form qualifications.
+In order to reflect the qualify/does not qualify conclusions or a result of automated eligibility checks (where applicable), CAs can form qualifications.
 Each such object includes a result of the pre-qualification/pre-selection for each submission received against the eligibility criteria (both exclusion grounds and selection criteria) expressed by the CA in the CN.
 Mentioned qualifications can be designed with the following OCDS-structure: